 Developed, donated, and constructed by the Joshua Stevens Chapter of the Daughters of the American Revolution of St. Cloud, Florida, this exhibit features Revolutionary War era muskets, uniforms, and other colonial artifacts.

 World War I

 Our World War 1 exhibit contains various century-old military and personal artifacts as unique as the people who once owned them.
 One of the most noticeable is our pristine condition C.E.M.
-Gas Mask as seen on Travel Channel’s “Mysteries at the Museum”.
+Gas Mask that was presented on Travel Channel’s television show, “Mysteries at the Museum”.

 World War II

 Containing more artifacts than any of our other exhibits, our World War exhibit displays personal items once owned and used by Central Florida’s members of our nation’s greatest generation.